OscarTHZhang/art-generator/README.md

 # Art Generator

 ## Intro
 This is a demo for the style transfer using CNN.
 I will update this repo in this summer randomly.
-The full application will be a click cmd application. <br />
+The full program will be based on shell script. <br />

 ## Experiment 0
 Lake Mendota Deck + Starry Night